Shinobi (series): Nightshade (2003)

 The first game of the Shinobi series to feature a female lead, Nightshade is a continuation of 2002's Shinobi with differences to the gameplay.
 In Japan, the game is known as Kunoichi, the Japanese term to denote the female equivalent of Shinobi.

 Shinobi 3D (2011)

 Shinobi 3D was developed by Griptonite Games for the Nintendo 3DS.
 The game returned to the side-scrolling nature of earlier games and was released in November 2011.
 It is the twelfth title in the series since the 1987 original arcade games.

+Shinobi: Art of Vengeance (2025)

+A new Shinobi game featuring hand-drawn 2D animation was announced during The Game Awards presentation on December 7, 2023.
+LizardCube, who previously worked on Streets of Rage 4, will develop.
+The release date is slated for August 29, 2025.

 Spin-off games

 In 1990, Sega released Alex Kidd in Shinobi World on Master System, a spoof of the original Shinobi game in which Alex Kidd takes the position of Joe Musashi.
 In the game, Alex Kidd has to rescue his girlfriend, a native of Shinobi World, from an evil ninja named Hanzo.
 A good ninja fuses into him and gives him his powers.
 Often related to the series is the handheld The Revenge of Shinobi game for Game Boy Advance, however, this game shares only the name and basic premise (ninja action) with other Shinobi titles.